noronha-dataops/noronha/docs/source/reference/cli.rst

 .. parsed-literal::

     --name                Name of the training (defaults to a random name) --proj                Name of the project responsible for this training (default: current working project) --notebook, --nb      Relative path, inside the project's directory structure, to the notebook that will be executed -p, --params          JSON with parameters to be injected in the notebook -t, --tag             The training runs on top of a Docker image that belongs to the project.
 You may specify the image's Docker tag or let it default to "latest" -e, --env-var         Environment variable in the form KEY=VALUE -m, --mount           A host path or docker volume to mount on the training container.
                           Syntax: <host_path_or_volume_name>:<container_path>:<rw/ro>
                           Example: /home/user/data:/data:rw
-    --dataset           Name of a dataset to be mounted on the training container --model             To be used along with 'dataset': name of the model to which the dataset belongs
+    --dataset, --ds       Reference to a dataset to be mounted on the training container.
+                          Syntax: <model_name>:<dataset_name>
+                          Example: iris-clf:iris-data-v0
+    --pretrained          Reference to a model version that will be used as a pre-trained model during this training.
+                          Syntax: <model_name>:<version_name>
+                          Example: word2vec:en-us-v1
+    --resource-profile    Name of a resource profile to be applied for each container.
+                          This profile should be configured in your nha.yaml file

 Model Version
 ===============